THE ORIGIN OF LIFE

 1. What makes protein molecules and nucleic acids difficult to synthesize?

 Protein molecules are made from twenty distinct amino acids in left-handed configurations.
 These amino acids have to be sequenced in a particular manner and to a specified length to be useful.
-Thus, the acids need to be bonded first into short chains, then the short lengths need to be bonded again into longer chains until the right length is achieved; finally these chains need to be sequenced one after the other in the proper order, or else this long chain of amino acids, called a polypeptide, won't function the way it is supposed to work in the organism.
+Thus, the acids need to be bonded first into short chains, then the short lengths need to be bonded again into longer chains until the right length is achieved; finally, these chains need to be sequenced one after the other in the proper order, or else this long chain of amino acids, called a polypeptide, won't function the way it is supposed to work in the organism.
 The chains of a protein molecule can wind and loop around, as the picture below shows.
 Changing an amino acid in the chain or altering the sequence of amino acids in the chain will alter the physical characteristics of the polypeptide and could result in an entirely different protein or biologically useless molecule.
-Now, what controls the sequence of amino acids that produce the different kinds of proteins found in the living cell?
-It's the genetic code in the DNA, which will be discussed next.
+Now, what controls the sequence of amino acids that produce the different kinds of proteins found in a living cell?
+It is the genetic code in the DNA that will be discussed next.

 3D Structure of the Protein Myoglobin